AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-setup-cannot-login-as-in-preview.md

 >[!NOTE]
 >
+>* This issue was fixed on Ju;y 3, 2025.
->This issue has been reported in the Preview Sandbox environment.
+>* This issue has been reported in the Preview Sandbox environment.

 When a Workfront administrator attempts to log in as another user using the "Login as" functionality, they are not logged in as the other user, and they see the following message: